History of the Washington Commanders: 2005

-During the 2005 offseason, the Redskins traded back WR Laveranues Coles to the New York Jets and acquired WR Santana Moss in return.
+During the 2005 offseason, the Redskins traded back wide receiver Laveranues Coles to the New York Jets and acquired wide receiver Santana Moss in return.
 The Redskins used their first pick of the 2005 NFL Draft on Auburn University cornerback Carlos Rogers.
-The Redskins used their next first round draft pick (acquired from the Denver Broncos) on Auburn Quarterback Jason Campbell.
+The Redskins used their next first round draft pick (acquired from the Denver Broncos) on Auburn quarterback Jason Campbell.
 The rest of their picks included UCLA fullback Manuel White Jr., Louisville linebacker Robert McCune, Stanford linebacker Jared Newberry, and Citadel College fullback Nehemiah Broughton.

 Hoping to improve on the previous season's dismal passing attack, Coach Gibbs added former Jacksonville Jaguars offensive coordinator Bill Musgrave as his quarterbacks coach.
-For the first time under Gibbs, the Redskins offense utilized the shotgun formation.
+For the first time under Gibbs, the Redskins offense used the shotgun formation.

 The team won its first three games, including a Monday Night Football victory over Dallas.
 The Monday Night Football game would go down as one of the greatest comebacks in Redskins history.
-Trailing 13–0 with 3:46 left in the game and facing a 4th down with 15 yards to go at the Dallas 39-yard line, QB Mark Brunell hit WR Santana Moss in the end zone with a pass to cut the lead to 13–7 after the PAT.
+Trailing 13–0 with 3:46 left in the game and facing a 4th down with 15 yards to go at the Dallas 39-yard line, quarterback Mark Brunell hit wide receiver Santana Moss in the end zone with a pass to cut the lead to 13–7 after the extra point.
 After Dallas would go three and out on their next possession, The Redskins got the ball back at their 30-yard line.
 On the next play, Mark Brunell hit Santana Moss again and he went untouched into the endzone for their second touchdown, a 70-yard bomb.
 The Redskins led 14–13 and held off Dallas' last drive to preserve the come-from-behind win.